B Corp Certification Tips for Small Companies

 Documentation Is Your Friend

 When going through the assessment, you’ll notice a comment section and a place to upload documentation at the bottom of each question.
-Do not neglect this section.
+Do not neglect documentation, it will save you time later.
 For each question answered in the affirmative, upload supporting documentation.

 You can also use the comments section to write notes to yourself about the question.
 Every comment can be deleted in advance of submission.
 I regularly write where I believe something is stored, progress on a policy, or any other pertinent notes to myself.
 You can always delete it later.